rust-lang/blog.rust-lang.org/content/targeted-attacks.md

 purportedly missing audio codec) and/or attempt to compromise them using a browser 0-day.

-These attackers are setting up new but legitimate seeming company profiles — including plausible LinkedIn presences — in order to pass cursory inspection.
+These attackers are setting up new but legitimate seeming company profiles, including plausible LinkedIn presences, in order to pass cursory inspection.

 ## What you can do